bratmanlab/cfMeDIP_Protocol/README.md

 Contains bash script used to generate independent R scripts, and their respective bash submission scripts, for each sample.
 Output of bash scripts are located in the qsub directory

 ## qsub
 Contains the bash submission scripts and their independent R scripts for each sample.
 Jobs were submitted on a Unix cluster and performed in parallel.
-Outputs of each job were placed witin the output directory
+Outputs of each job were placed within the output directory

 ## output
 Contains RData objects for each sample analyzed.